Updated January 25, 2021

 - For inpatient overnight surgeries, one visitor per patient, per day

-- During surgery, visitor must remain in outpatient care center patient room
+- During surgery, visitor must remain in patient room or surgery waiting room.

-- Visitors may visit patient in their inpatient room during visiting hours only
+- Once surgery is complete, visitors may visit patient in their room during visiting hours only.

 AREA SPECIFIC VISITORS: Visiting hours do not apply here :

 - Actively dying patient may have two visitors around the clock, must stay in room, and are not allowed to change out with another visitor.

 - Patients 17 years old and younger, regardless of care area, may have two parents or guardians visit at a time.
 They must remain with the patient while they are visiting.

 - Emergency Department patients may have one visitor, who must remain in the patient’s room for entire visit, may not change out.

 - Outpatient & Physician Offices adult patients who require a caregiver, pediatric patients and infusion patients may have one visitor, who must remain with the patient during the entire visit.